Quansight/ragna/docs/tutorials/web-app.md

 password are filled with the string "ragna" and the password is visible and not censored](images/ragna-ui-login.png)

-By default [ragna.core.RagnaDemoAuthentication][] is used.
+By default [ragna.deploy.RagnaDemoAuthentication][] is used.
 Thus, you can use any username and a matching password to authenticate.
 For example, you can leave both fields blank or use `ragna` / `ragna` as in the image above.